open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         cd Release-<Version>/
         nuve/init.sh

     **Note**: If you have installed early version of MCU, the stored data will not be compatible with 4.0 version.
-Pay attention to the warning and run the nuve/SchemaUpdate3to4.js to update your MCU data in mongodb.
+Pay attention to the warning and choose option to update your MCU data in mongodb.

     2) Run MCU manager nuve and the sample application with following commands: